 Looked after and previously looked after children are required to meet the required academic level before they can be considered for admission to selective and partially selective schools.
 Priority is given to these children if they tie for a place with another applicant.

-Statement of Special Educational Need (SEN) and Education Health and Care Plan (EHCP) – A Statement of Special Educational Need is a statement made by the local authority under Section 324 of the Education Act 1996, specifying the special educational provision required for that child.
+Statement of Special Educational Need (SEND) and Education Health and Care Plan (EHCP) – A Statement of Special Educational Need is a statement made by the local authority under Section 324 of the Education Act 1996, specifying the special educational provision required for that child.
 If a school is oversubscribed, the admission of pupils with a Statement of Special Educational Needs or Education, Health and Care Plan where the school is named in the Statement or Plan, is mandatory, except in those schools where the admissions criteria override this requirement.

 Specifically, children with an EHCP/Statement are required to meet the required academic level before they can be considered for admission to selective and partially selective schools.
 The school must have been named in the Statement or Plan.